DemyonBlast/arduino/README.md

 ## Getting Started

-This project had three parts, acquiring the data with the Arduino, storing in the database and reading it to the frontend.
+This project had three parts, acquiring the data with the Arduino, storing in the database and showing the data in the frontend.
 For testing purposes I have supplied an examplery database.
 Setup a localhost, in this scenario I took the liberty of using xampp, since it included everything I needed for the project.
 Import the databaseExample.sql into the phpmyadmin from xampp, open up the index.php on any browser and everything should be setup.

 ### Prerequisites